stenarm/NppDB/README.md

    4. Expand the database tree to view database objects as you wish.
    5. Write some SQL statements in the editor.
    6. Execute written SQL statement(s) (F9).
 You can execute either the selected statement(s) or the statement on which the text cursor is located.
+   7. Analyse your SQL statement for common mistakes (Shift+F9).
+Remove the messages when you want (Ctrl+Shift+F9).
+   8. When a warning or an error is found, generate and copy an AI prompt to give to a language model of your choosing (Ctrl+F9).

 ## Usage
 ### Open Database Connect Manager